GLOUCESTER COUNTY VOCATIONAL TECHNICAL PRINCIPALS AND SUPERVISORS ASSOCIATION

 5 - 350 9 - 750 13 - 1200

 6 - 750 10 - 750 14 - 1200

 7 - 750 11 - 1200 15 - 1200

 16 & up - 1700

-Each employee shall work no more than forty (40) hours total per week from September 1 through June 30, and no more than thirty-five (35) hours total per week from July 1 through August 31.
-However, each employee may be required to work additional hours with no additional remuneration for such occasions as, but not to be limited to, Open House, Back-to-School Night, Parent Information Sessions, Graduation and others not exceeding eight (8) occasions.
-Assignments of additional duties where a certified administrator/supervisor is required to be present, he/she shall be compensated at the employee’s regular rate of pay or the employee will be provided with comp time.
+Each employee shall work no more than forty (40) hours total per week from September 1 through June 30, and no more than thirty-five (35) hours total per week from July 1 through the next to last week in August.
+However, each employee may be required to work additional hours with no additional remuneration for such occasions as, but not to be limited to, Open House, Back-to-School Night, Parent Information Sessions, Graduation, and others not exceeding eight (8) occasions.
+Assignments of additional duties, such as student dances, proms, etc., where a certified administrator/supervisor is required to be present, he/she shall be compensated at the employee’s regular rate of pay or the employee will be provided with flex time.

 1. If by Association, to Board at: